MOTION STUDIO FACULTY

 Mrs. Welp lives in New Albany, IN with her husband and high school sweetheart, Adam, and their two children, Benjamin and Emma.

-Michelle Ard, and Christi Peak are available at the front desk to answer questions, take enrollments and fit students properly for dance shoes and dance wear.
+Christi Peak and Brooklyn Ketzner are available at the front desk to answer questions, take enrollments and fit students properly for dance shoes and dance wear.